wp-plugins/custom-profile-filters-for-buddypress/readme.txt

 == Installation ==

-1. Upload `custom-profile-filters-for-buddypress.php` to the `/wp-content/plugins/` directory
+1. Upload the `custom-profile-filters-for-buddypress` directory to your plugins folder
-1. Activate the plugin through the 'Plugins' menu in WordPress (/wp-admin/)
+1. Activate the plugin
-1. Edit custom-profile-filters-for-buddypress.php to configure.
+1. Edit custom-profile-filters-for-buddypress.php to configure